 Click here for a list of trusted providers that I trust, refer to often, and are currently or have previously been under care with and know personally.

-*You still need to do your homework by digging through their website, giving them a call, or even scheduling a visit to make sure they are holistically minded and more importantly, that they analyze your nervous system.
+*You still need to do your homework by digging through their website, giving them a call, or even scheduling a visit to make sure they are vitalistic and will assess your nervous system.
 Also, make sure your personalities mesh and you can trust them!
 That’s important too!

-Chiropractic techniques fit into 3 basic models based on the three body systems primarily addressed by chiropractors: the skeletal system, the muscle system and the nervous system.
+Chiropractic techniques fit into 3 basic models based on the three body systems primarily addressed by chiropractors: the skeletal system, the muscular system, and the nervous system.
 Therefore, while all chiropractic techniques involve all three systems, the techniques themselves can be differentiated from one another based on their method of assessment and their method of correction.

-Segmental or skeletal system centered chiropractic techniques adjust vertebrae that are not in their optimum position back to a more normal position and, in so doing, affect the nervous system first and then the muscle system next.
+Segmental or skeletal system centered chiropractic techniques adjust vertebrae that are not in their optimum position back to a more normal position and, in so doing, affect the skeletal system first and then the muscular system next.

-Postural or muscle system centered chiropractic techniques first involve putting tension or relaxation within the muscle system in order to allow an easier structural adjustment to take place.
-In so doing, this approach involves the muscle system first which then affects the skeletal system and then, finally, the nervous system.
+Postural or muscular system centered chiropractic techniques first involve putting tension or relaxation within the muscular system in order to allow an easier structural adjustment to take place.
+In so doing, this approach involves the muscular system first which then affects the skeletal system and then, finally, the nervous system.

 Tonal or nervous system centered chiropractic techniques are not muscle or bone based but rather focus on the nervous system and the related changes in a person’s physiology.
-As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscle system which, in turn, affects the skeletal system.
+As such, tonal chiropractic techniques look at the nervous system first and the doctor’s input into the nervous system then affects the muscular system which, in turn, affects the skeletal and muscular systems.

 Since all three technique models work and produce good results, why would we prefer a tonal approach?
 The answer comes in understanding how the interference to a person’s nervous system takes place to begin with.
 Did the bone move out of place thus affecting the nerve which then affects the muscle?
 Bones cannot move by themselves so there must have been a muscle imbalance first.
 Did the muscle imbalance occur first thereby causing the bone to move out of its normal position?
 Muscles do not think or act on their own so a muscle imbalance can only be the result of an unbalanced nerve supply to the muscles.
 So, the bone can only move if a muscle moves it and a muscle will only move when the nervous system tells it to.
 For us then, it makes more sense to address the nervous system first so all else can follow.

-If your chiropractor isn’t talking about the nervous system, then they are not assessing the nervous system, which means they’re assessing either the muscular system or skeletal system.
-As you can see above, there is value in the care they are providing, but if you’re interested in unleashing your body’s innate ability to heal itself and getting to the root cause of dis-ease, I would suggest finding a chiropractor who talks about your nervous system.
-You can always ask what technique they use!
-Some of my favorite tonal techniques are:
+If your chiropractor isn’t talking about the nervous system, they are not assessing the nervous system.
+This means they’re assessing either the muscular or skeletal system.
+As you can see above, there is value in the care they are providing, but if you’re interested in unleashing your body’s innate ability to heal itself and getting to the root cause of dis-ease, I would suggest finding a chiropractor who talks about and assess your nervous system.

 I recommend to check the people that I serve for nervous system interference on a weekly basis.
 Does this mean they’ll need an adjustment each visit?
 Nope!
 The goal is that with consistent chiropractic care, it increases your body’s ability to adapt to life’s stressors and forces.
 When someone comes in and I check them for interference and they don’t have any, we celebrate that!